rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-007/index.md

 > - New pressure resolution methods.
 > - Viscosity, surface tension, and elasticity can now be simulated.
 > - Ability to remove fluids/boundaries/collider couplings after their addition.
-> - Ability to add particles to a fluid which has already been created.
+> - Ability to add particles to a fluid that has already been created.

 Watch a ["Salva 0.2: DFSPH, viscosity, surface tension, and elasticity"][rustsim-video] demo video.